reveng007/ReflectiveNtdll/README.md

 5. Shellcode Execution via No new thread technique via [Fiber](https://www.ired.team/offensive-security/code-injection-process-injection/executing-shellcode-with-createfiber).

 ### DrawBack of this POC:
-To make it work in all release versions of
+To make it work in a Victim Windows Machine, Operator need to know the `ReleaseID` of the Victim Windows Machine prior to the Execution of this Implant, as based on the `ReleaseID`, ntdll.dll varies.
+After getting the ntdll version, follow the below mentioned steps.

 ### Building the Executable:
 ```